ng-thu-huyen/ruby-cs308/README.md

 ```

 ### Method overloading
-Ruby does not support method overloading as Ruby being a dynamically typed language, it does not support static binding at all.
-In Ruby, when a second method is defined with the same name it completely overrides the previously existing method.
-The previous method is no longer accessible and hence throws error when we try to access it. \
+Ruby does not support method overloading as Ruby being a dynamically typed language, it does not support static binding.
+In Ruby, when a second method is defined with the same name, it completely overrides the previously existing method.
+The previous method is no longer accessible and hence throws error when we try to access it.
 ```
 class Test
     def self.sum(a,b)